veertuinc/anklet/plugins/handlers/github/README.md

           echo "123"
 ```

 Finally, the `github` plugin requires three different bash scripts available on the host, which it will copy into the VM and run.
 You can find them under https://github.com/veertuinc/anklet/tree/main/plugins/handlers/github.
 They can be customized to fit your needs.
-You'll need to place all three in `~/.config/anklet/plugins/handlers/github/`.
+You'll need to place all three in the path that you specify with `plugins_path + "/handlers/github/"` in the global config, defaults to `~/.config/anklet/plugins/handlers/github/`.

 ---